General contractor license requirements in 2024

 Depending on where you are located, you may need to obtain a general contractor license from the state licensing board or secretary of state before you accept your first job.
-Even if it's not required in your state, it’s important to check local jurisdictions as professional licensing could be required by local governments.
+Even if it's not required in your state, it’s important to check state and city jurisdictions as professional licensing could be required by your local gov Department of Labor.

 Those involved in small home improvement projects for different homeowners might not need a general contracting license, though it can depend on the type of work and the size of each project.

 What is the difference between a general contractor and an unlicensed handyperson?

 A handyperson will typically be equipped with their own tools, but may lack the know-how or the license needed for a particular projects.
 A handyperson is usually a great solution for fixing a door or a leaky roof, but you would consider a general contractor for a full house expansion.

 How do you get a general contractor license?

 The contractor license application requirements vary by location.
 Contractors typically must be 18 or older, show they have education or experience in the field, and also pass exams, from trade knowledge to business management.

 General contractors usually must pay an application fee, along with a license fee that may need renewal.
 You might be asked to carry general contractor insurance, such as general liability insurance and workers' compensation.

 Let’s examine how four different states approach licensing and registration.